Schofield88/CV/README.md

 #### Firm under pressure

 - As a steelwork detailer, every project was against an immediate deadline.
 It was never a case of "Here's what we need, just get it back to us when it's finished".
 Deadlines were constant and persistent.
 On top of that, due to the litigious nature of the construction industry clients would regularly be on the phone asking for progress updates.
-If you had 4 weeks to complete a project, you'd start getting "Is it finished yet?" phone calls after 2.
-Penalty clauses are a common feature of contracts in construction, so missing deadlines almost always meant some sort of financial penalty.

 - As a line takeoff driver in the Knauf UK Sittingbourne plaster board plant, I was driving against a continuous process line.
-Pallets of plaster board weighing up to two tonnes would need to be lifted from the line takeoff point, stacked with the pallet behind it, then taken into the warehouse for storage.
-On top of that, the machinery of the line used a number of consumables such as the plastic film used to wrap the pallets, and the wooden bearers that functioned as feet.
-When these ran out, the line would have to be temporarily paused, the consumable replaced, and the machinery restarted.
-Failure to stay on top of the consumables could result in the line backing up to the point of forcing a shut, which cost the company an estimated £12,000 per event.
-In addition, pallets damaged during their transit through the line had to be manually reopened, the broken boards extracted and replaced by hand, and the pallet rewrapped.
-One's approach to the work had to be robust and determined.
-The pressure stay ahead of the line was constant and unending for the entirety of the 12-hour shift, and would frequently result in extreme friction between members of the shift.
+Failure to stay on top of the consumables the line used could result in the product backing up to the point of forcing a shut.
+In addition, damaged pallets had to be manually reopened, resorted by hand and the rewrapped.
+One's approach to the work had to be robust and determined, and the time pressure would frequently result in friction between members of the shift.

-- As a result of these experiences (and while I do not like them) I am no stranger to pressurized, high-stress working conditions.
+- As a result of these experiences (and while I do not like them) I am no stranger to high-stress working conditions.
 I understand that people up against strict deadlines under a work load that does not seem manageable are not themselves, that cracks can develop in any team no matter how good-natured and personable they usually are, and that a mature and calm approach is really the only way to ensure that a charged situation doesn't start spiralling.
-I'm also not inclined to panic, because the only thing panic does reliably is cloud judgement.

 #### Attention to detail